Once your video is out on the internet, you’re going to want to monitor it’s performance.

-Nobody ever said view count wasn’t an important metric.
-Most relevant, in fact, the view count is used to measure how wide an audience your video has been able to reach.
-The more widely shared your video is, the higher the view count and, consequently, the more diverse your audience will be.
+View count is always important.
+The more widely shared your video is, the higher the view count and, hopefully, the more diverse your audience will be.

-Views are also the perfect way to make brand impressions and to create a feeling of familiarity with your franchise.
+Views are also a good way to make brand impressions and to create a feeling of familiarity with your franchise.
 Whereas useful, however, they far from tell the whole story behind your videos.

 A video’s play rate is defined as the number of people who have clicked on your video and watched it.
 The most common way to calculate it is to divide the number who viewed the video against the number of people who accessed the video’s page.